 This is a "dictionary" of terms common in Australian football.
-While there is a some general Aussie slang here, our emphasis is on footy.
+While there is a some general Aussie slang here, our emphasis is on the lingo or jargon of footy.
 For general references to Aussie slang see these sources: http://www.australiatravelsearch.com.au/trc/slang.html and http://www.australianslang.org/

 Advantage paid: umpiring decision in which play continues after an infringement if the team with the ball is infringed upon; rather than stop play to award the free kick, the umpire allows play to continue so as not to disadvantage the attacking team.

 After the Siren: a set shot for goal after the final siren.

 Ball (shouted): when a player is caught with the ball by an opposing player or the ball is locked up on the ground by a pack of players, fans will shout "Ball" as an encouragement to the umpires.